 Bird trapping

 All over the world, hunters and bird trappers have developed a variety of methods to catch and kill their coveted prey.
 Most trapping methods are cruel.
 While our ancestors can hardly be chastised, today's use of traps shows a lack of empathy and ignorance of the law.
-Bird traps are - with a few exceptions - forbidden everywhere in the European Union.
+Bird traps are - with a few exceptions - forbidden throughout Europe.

 Stone-crush traps